 Current conditions within the study area indicate that some areas of the property may have no or low archaeological potential and do not require Stage 2 Property Assessment or should be excluded from Stage 2 Property Assessment.
-These areas would include the footprint of existing structures, areas under pavement, and areas that are not accessible due to previously dumped soil covering the original surface of the ground.
+These areas would include the existing structures and gravel surfaces.
 A significant proportion of the study area does exhibit archaeological potential and therefore a Stage 2 Property Assessment is required.

-Background research also indicates that the study area is situated in the St. Clair clay physiographic region, which is characterized by till plains with overburden over bedrock.
-In addition, the study area is located near the Kettle Point Formation which has outcrops of Essex County chert.
+Background research also indicates that the study area is situated in the St. Clair Clay Plain physiographic region, which is characterized by a deep cover of overburden lying on the bedrock.
+In addition, the study area is located on the Dundee Formation which has outcrops of Selkirk chert.

-A total of 1 previously registered archaeological sites have been documented within 1km of the study area.
-Of these, 1 is Pre-contact, 0 are Post-contact and 0 are of unknown cultural affiliation.
-None of these sites are located within 300m of the study area and, therefore, do not demonstrate archaeological potential for further archaeological resources of Pre-contact activity and occupation with respect to the archaeological assessment of the current study area.
+A total of seven (7) previously registered archaeological sites have been documented within 1km of the study area.
+These sites are both Post-contact sites None of these sites are located within 300m of the study area and, therefore, do not demonstrate archaeological potential for further archaeological resources of Post-contact activity and occupation with respect to the archaeological assessment of the current study area.

-The study area is situated within an area subject to an archaeological master plan or a similar regional overview study.
+The study area is situated within an area subject to The City of Windsor Archaeological Master Plan.
 There are no relevant plaques associated with the study area.